yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

       root@<machine>:mmc bkops enable /dev/mmcblk0

-   You can find the instance of eMMC by reading the ios timing spec form
+   You can find the instance of eMMC by reading the ios timing spec from debug filesystem (debugfs):
-   debugfs:

    .. code-block:: console